GDPR Basics + Resources

 Your first thought may be, “This doesn’t apply to me, I’m not in the EU.”
 No so fast.
 That’s the reason for this post.
 It matters to everyone, whether you are EU-based or not.

 But, before we go any further, we need to tell you this:

 *We are not legal experts.
 It’s up to you to find the best solutions for your business, get assistance from a qualified professional, and ensure compliance within your business and website is met correctly.

 gdpr Compliance – The Basics

-- It will be enforced.
-This regulation was put into effect to protect every individual’s personal and private information, and it’s going to be taken very seriously.
+- This regulation was put into effect to protect every individual’s personal and private information, and it’s going to be taken very seriously (it will be enforced).
 You don’t want to procrastinate or hope for the best when it comes to getting your business and website compliant.

 - The GDPR covers more than just your website and your email list.
 This regulation covers how you handle and store people’s information, if the services you use are GDPR compliant, and more.

-- You must reach out (before May 25, 2018) to anyone currently on your email list who is located in the EU (meaning, he/she was geolocated by your email marketing service as opting-in while in the EU) and ask him/her if they want to continue to be on your list.
+- You need to reach out (this should have been done before May 25, 2018) to anyone currently on your email list who is located in the EU (meaning, he/she was geolocated by your email marketing service as opting-in while in the EU) and ask him/her if they want to continue to be on your list.
 There must be explicit consent given.
+This doesn’t mean people who live in the EU, it means anyone who happened to be in the EU (think pre-2020 when people traveled) at the time they visited your site.

-- On May 24, 2018, you must delete any EU subscribers who have not given consent to stay on your list.
+- You should have, on May 24, 2018, deleted any EU subscribers who have not given consent to stay on your list.

 - You can only send the type of email your EU subscriber has agreed to receive (i.e. discounts and coupons, how-to posts, etc.).
 Nothing else.